-With most companies focusing on mobile strategies and investing heavily in software, tools and devices, there is a natural need to kick the tires before pulling the trigger on their next mobile-related investment.
-A proof of concept (POC) is an excellent way to test the feasibility of an idea or demonstrate a theoretical concept in practice.
+With most companies focusing on mobile strategies and investing heavily in software, tools, and devices, there is a natural need to kick the tires before pulling the trigger on their next mobile-related investment.
+A POC (proof of concept) is an excellent way to test the feasibility of an idea or demonstrate a theoretical concept in practice.

 We are entering another era of ruggedized device replacement for enterprises.
-The current fleet of devices in service are well past their service lifetime and are running Microsoft Windows CE, with an operating system that is effectively 10+ years old.
-Others, are running terminal emulation applications that should have been replaced in the late 1990s.
+The current fleet of devices in service are well past their service life and are running Microsoft Windows CE, with an operating system that is effectively 10+ years old.
+Others are running terminal emulation applications that should have been replaced in the late 1990s.

 Many retailers, logistics and warehousing companies are looking to get the latest and greatest in mobile devices.
 Microsoft missed a window to retain its market share with Windows Embedded Handheld 8.0 & 8.1.
 Some companies and device manufacturers held out hope for Windows 10.
 The consensus is that Android is the OS for the rugged device market.
 Even Microsoft has invested in Android

 My typical approach for running a POC is to leverage “Design Thinking”.
 Design thinking is a process, applicable to all walks of life, of creating new and innovative ideas and solving problems.